-5.1 This section sets out the minimum standards of open space required within each new development by the relevant planning authority.
-The need for open space of the types detailed in Table 1 will be determined by the characteristics of the development and the site.

-- 5.2 A typical standard of 20 per cent of the overall site area will be required for open space.
+- 4.1 This section sets out the minimum standards of open space required within each new development by the relevant planning authority.
+The need for open space of the types detailed in Table 1 (p6) will be determined by the characteristics of the development and the site. - 4.2 A typical standard of 20 per cent of the overall site area will be required for open space.
 This figure was calculated from the current level of open space provision within the five strategic settlements.
-Only where the total number of houses is four or less will the requirement be waived. - 5.3 The actual types and mixtures of open space preferred for each development will depend on the potential and needs of the site, and the most appropriate way of complementing or improving what already exists. - 5.4 Where open space is sought, developers must ensure that sites are designed carefully and are integral to the overall design concept of new development.
-This will include ensuring it complements existing landscape character, is accessible, and incorporates appropriate provision for children and wildlife. - 5.5 It is very important that formal and informal open space is integrated into the whole design process of a development and not seen as an afterthought. - 5.6 Planning applications must contain details of the location, layout, contouring, planting and the types of equipment for children's play areas.
+Only where the total number of houses is four or less will the requirement be waived. - 4.3 The actual types and mixtures of open space preferred for each development will depend on the potential and needs of the site and the most appropriate way of complementing or improving what already exists. - 4.4 Where open space is sought, developers must ensure that sites are designed carefully and are integral to the overall design concept of new development.
+This will include ensuring it complements existing landscape character, is accessible, and incorporates appropriate provision for children and wildlife. - 4.5 It is very important that formal and informal open space is integrated into the whole design process of a development and not seen as an afterthought. - 4.6 Planning applications must contain details of the location, layout, contouring, planting and the types of equipment for children's play areas.
+The community should be consulted on the type of equipment.
 The quality of design and layout is as important as providing the minimum quantity of open space.

-6.0 Considerations for the design and layout of open space
+5.0 Considerations for the design and layout of open space

-6.1 General Design Principles

-- 6.1.1 Open space should be an integral part of the development and should usually be a central feature; - 6.1.1 Open space should incorporate significant existing landscape features wherever possible, including mature trees and watercourses, even if they are not located centrally; - 6.1.2 Play areas should be overlooked by the fronts of houses and from well used pedestrian routes; - 6.1.3 Open Space that is specifically designed to be a sustainable urban drainage system (SUDs) will not be classified as open space provision under this guidance; - 6.1.4 Open space should not be located in peripheral areas of the site; and - 6.1.5 Awkwardly shaped and left over areas of land should not form part of the open space provision.
+- 5.1 General Design Principles - 5.1.1 Open space should be an integral part of the development and should usually be a central feature; - 5.1.2 Open space should incorporate significant existing landscape features wherever possible, including mature trees and watercourses, even if they are not located centrally; - 5.1.3 Play areas should be overlooked by the fronts of houses and from well used pedestrian routes; - 5.1.4 Open Space that is specifically designed to be a sustainable urban drainage system (SUDs) will not be classified as open space provision under this guidance; - 5.1.5 Open space should not be located in peripheral areas of the site; and - 5.1.6 Awkwardly shaped and left over areas of land should not form part of the open space provision.

-7.0 Implementation
+6.0 Implementation